bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 **Step 1 - Planning**

-- [ ] If you want, this is the time to make a simple design spec (look up ["simple wireframes"](https://www.google.com/search?q=simple+wireframes) to find resources & examples). **A pen & paper sketch (or outline) is often the fastest way to start your planning.**
+- [Y] If you want, this is the time to make a simple design spec (look up ["simple wireframes"](https://www.google.com/search?q=simple+wireframes) to find resources & examples). **A pen & paper sketch (or outline) is often the fastest way to start your planning.**
-- [ ] Once you have a design plan in mind, break down the designs into individual components.
+- [Y] Once you have a design plan in mind, break down the designs into individual components.
 - [ ] Plan which components will hold state, what data each needs from props (if any), and where you will be making your data fetch.
 - [ ] Now it's time to jump into the code!